 Occasionally George’s millions of fans would get glimpses of what they were missing.
 His 25th anniversary tour in 2006 received rave reviews and showcased a voice as good as any in the annals of British pop.
 Creamy and soulful, a study of his back catalogue gives ample clues as to why beyond Paul McCartney, John Lennon, Elton John, Rod Stewart, David Bowie, Phil Collins, Sting and the Gibb brothers, George Michael is virtually peerless as a Brit on the US charts (10 US #1 hits including Wham! + solo).

-Careless Whisper is really an R&B ballad, Wake Me Up Before You Go-Go is a camped-up 80s appropriation of 60s Motown hits like The Way You Do The Things You Do, Everything She Wants is smooth funk and I Knew You Were Waiting, Father Figure, One More Try, Freedom 90 and Don’t Let The Sun Go Down On Me are secular gospel.
+Careless Whisper is really an R&B ballad, Wake Me Up Before You Go-Go is a camped-up 80s appropriation of 60s Motown hits like The Way You Do The Things You Do; Everything She Wants is smooth funk and I Knew You Were Waiting, Father Figure, One More Try, Freedom 90 and Don’t Let The Sun Go Down On Me are secular gospel.
 These songs speak of the broad influences of black American music on this English/Greek lad and were a substantial part of his appeal.

 I came to understand a long time ago that while popular music obsessives like myself fret over things like how many studio albums somebody released, how many records they sold and how many top 40 hits they had (and in which part of the world), the majority of fans don’t really care.
-All most of George Michael’s followers know is that they loved how a chunk of his songs made them feel and they felt a connection to the man that sung them.
+All most George Michael devotees know is that they loved how a chunk of his songs made them feel and that they felt a connection to the man that sung them.
 Elton John may have released more studio albums in the first half of the 70s than George Michael did his entire career, but in many ways both men loom equally as large over the British pop music landscape.

 With that in mind, here’s what Elton wrote about his friend in a post on Instagram: